chrisreddy1/NIST-Assessment/README.md

 • Create a process to identify and manage third party suppliers.
 The process should start by identifying suppliers, classifying suppliers, and conducting periodic security assessments on third party suppliers

-Cyber Security Risk Management:
+Cybersecurity Risk Management:

-• Create a process to assess and manage cyber security risks.
+• Create a process to assess and manage cybersecurity risks.

 • The process should priorize risks based on criticality and impact to the business.

 • The process should be endorsed by the audit and risk commitee and the current risk management team

-• Create a cyber security risk register to document all cyber security risks
+• Create a cybersecurity risk register to document all cybersecurity risks

-• Recommend an internal audit program to include cyber security in the scope
+• Recommend an internal audit program to include cybersecurity in the scope

 Identity and Access Management: